You have had a child.

 If you want an extra birth certificate:

-You have to pay for this birth certificate .
+You must pay for this birth certificate .

 It costs €10 in 2023.